A build-up of earwax can cause dulled hearing and sometimes other symptoms. Earwax can usually be easily removed.

 Ear irrigation is usually painless.
 Lukewarm water is squirted into the ear canal.
 This is usually done by a machine that squirts water at the right pressure.
 This dislodges the softened plug which then falls out with the water.

-Note: the old-fashioned big ear syringes have largely been replaced by modern irrigation machines.
+July 2018 - Dr Hayley Willacy notes that the old-fashioned big ear syringes have largely been replaced by modern irrigation machines.
 This is because the machines can deliver the squirt of water at the correct pressure.
 There is no risk of there being too much pressure applied which may cause damage (a problem with the old-fashioned syringes).
+See the recently released National Institute for Health and Care Excellence (NICE) guideline in 'Further reading' below.

 Some people feel dizzy after ear irrigation but this quickly settles.
 Some people develop an inflammation in the ear canal following ear irrigation.
 This causes itch and discomfort but can be treated with ear drops.
 Rarely, ear irrigation can cause damage to the ear or eardrum.
 Therefore, see a doctor or nurse after ear irrigation if you: